History of local government in Scotland

-The History of local government in Scotland is a complex tale of largely ancient and long established Scottish political units being replaced after the mid 20th century by a frequently changing series of different local government arrangements.
+The history of local government in Scotland is a complex tale of largely ancient and long established Scottish political units being replaced after the mid 20th century by a frequently changing series of different local government arrangements.

 Origins

-Anciently, the territory now referred to as Scotland belonged to a mixture of Brythionic groups (Picts and Cumbrians) and Angles.
+Anciently, the territory now referred to as Scotland belonged to a mixture of Brythonic groups (Picts and Cumbrians) and Angles.

 The Picts were based north of the Forth–Clyde line, traditionally in seven kingdoms: